sneha-k/sneha-k.github.io/_posts/2022-08-29-your-new-blog-post.md

 Both these jobs were advertised as "Data Scientists" and yet they have such diverse responsibilities and this is a common trend across industries.

-## What is the actually role of a data scientist?
+## What is then the role of a data scientist?
 A role of a data scientist can be thought of as cross-functional — needing to know both technical skills and soft-skills of the business.
 A data scientist is required to have core knowledge on the collection, preparation, analysis, management, visualization, and storage of large volumes of information.
 Having a strong understanding of software engineering, data modelling and deployment is important.
 A major responsibility of a data scientist is to build robust models for predictive analysis.
 This process involves, building multiple models and comparing their accuracy to find the model that best suits the dataset.

 ## So how are statisticians any different?